Summary

 Gaps between adult front teeth often close by themselves as more adult teeth come through.

-Issues of gapped front teeth
+Possible issues of gapped front teeth

-Some issues of gapped front teeth include:
+Some issues related to gapped front teeth may include:

-- self-consciousness – some people may feel embarrassed and not want to smile
+- self-consciousness – some people may feel embarrassed and may not want to smile

 Treatment for gapped teeth